yrenelapin/Data_Structures_and_Algorithms-1/Competitive_Programming/Library/Notes/Notes.md

 1. Because, In Iterative approach, The Stack/Queue data structures wont get filled to a size of `n`, they get filled & popped & on average only O(logn) elements stay.
 2. In recursive approach, The addresses are removed from the stack when returning.
 This space is re-used when making a new call from a level closer to the root.
 So the maximum numbers of memory addresses on the stack at the same time is the tree height.
 - In all the 4 types of traversals, we pass the `root` of the tree to the function to initiate the traversal.
+- To traverse the tree from bottom to up, use the POST ORDER TRAVERSAL which means the node is visited only after the LEFT & RIGHT CHILDREN are visited, which inturn makes sure that we move from Bottom to Top, i.e. Leaves to Root of the tree.
+Example : `Competitive_Programming\Main\Data_Structures\10.Graphs_and_Trees\Trees\Binary_Trees\Maximum_Sum_Path_in_Tree.cc`

 - std::memset, as is the case for any function, can only be called within a function.
 We can't simply call it in "global scope".
 [Example](https://stackoverflow.com/questions/40871661/error-expected-constructor-destructor-or-type-conversion-before-token-a)